Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The median taxpayer income in Greenway is $65,325, with an average of $72,086 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national median income of $72,206 and average income of $85,981 in Australian Capital Territory.
-By September 2025, estimated median income would be approximately $71,374 and average income $78,761, considering a 9.26% growth since financial year 2023.
-Individual earnings at the 90th percentile nationally are $1,197 weekly, while household income ranks at the 56th percentile.
-The majority of individuals (42.5%, or 2,275) fall within the $1,500 - 2,999 earnings band.
-High housing costs consume 17.1% of income in Greenway.
-Despite this, disposable income ranks at the 56th percentile and the area's SEIFA income ranking places it in the 7th decile.
+The suburb of Greenway had a median taxpayer income of $65,325 and an average income of $72,086 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is higher than the national median income of $72,206 and average income of $85,981 for the Australian Capital Territory.
+By September 2025, based on a 9.26% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $71,374 (median) and $78,761 (average).
+Individual earnings in Greenway rank at the 90th percentile nationally ($1,197 weekly), but household income ranks lower at the 56th percentile.
+The earnings band of $1,500 - 2,999 captures 42.5% of the community (2,275 individuals), which is consistent with broader trends across regional levels showing 34.3% in the same category.
+High housing costs consume 17.1% of income, yet strong earnings place disposable income at the 56th percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income